 - Due to the absence of flux covering, chances of faster cooling rates exists which may affect badly

-- MIG welding requires moderate cleaning of joints prior to welding
+- MIG welding requires moderate cleaning of joints before welding